bitcast-network/bitcast-agency/README.md

 *Clean, simple interface with customizable branding - logo, colors, and title can all be configured via environment variables.*

+## ⚠️ **Technical Note**
+This template requires technical expertise in server administration, domain management, and OAuth setup.
+This is an open-source project provided as-is with no active support or bug-fixing service.
+Users are responsible for their own deployment, maintenance, and security.

 ### 🏗️ **Template Nature**
 This is a **starting template** intended to be:
 - **Customized** with your branding and requirements